User Manual

 5.6.1 Shear

-QRcodeLab - online qr generator - shear geometric effectShear effect with two sliders for vertical and horizontal values (in degree of angle).
-This is immediately applied to the QR code.
+QRcodeLab - online qr generator - shear geometric effectYou can apply a shearing effect to a QR code, using two sliders: one for the vertical effect and the other for the horizontal effect.
+The displayed values are in degrees.
+The shear effect is applied to the QR code immediately.

 5.6.2 Perspective